 And here are three estate cars to avoid

-For example, just because a boot's big, it doesn’t mean it will be well designed.
+For example, just because a boot's big, that doesn’t mean it will be well designed.
 We don’t just test the capacity of a boot; we look at how easy it is to fill.
 A boot could be as deep as the Mariana Trench, but it’s useless if you can’t get your heavy items over a high load lip.

 The huge gulf in the efficiency of estate cars highlights the importance of our fuel-economy testing.
-It’s easy to assume all estates are the same – big, spacious and sturdy.
+It’s easy to assume that all estates are the same – big, spacious and sturdy.
 But our in-depth testing finds the important differences, such as efficiency, that separate a good estate from a bad one.

 Estate cars to avoid